Aloso/to-html/README.md

 ![screenshot](docs/to-html.png)

+## Alternatives

+In the [Gnome terminal](https://help.gnome.org/users/gnome-terminal/stable/), you can define a key binding to copy terminal content as HTML.

 ## Code of Conduct 🤝

 Please be friendly and respectful to others.
 This should be a place where everyone can feel safe, therefore I intend to enforce the [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct).